 - Try and avoid taking on more debt, if possible.
 If you take on unnecessary loans, then you will just be fighting against yourself when it comes to lowering your debt-to-income ratio;

 - Use balance transfers to your advantage.
 If you can shift your debt from a source (such as a credit card) with a higher interest rate to a source (such as a different credit card) that has a lower interest rate, this can help you to balance your budget in a more efficient manner, and;

 - Finally, you can also try and restructure your debt by refinancing your debt with a new lender, such as one that might be able to provide you with an overall lower interest rate, or one that can give you a longer payment agreement, which can help to lower your monthly debt costs.
 Lenders can refinance your debt by negotiating with the original lenders and buying out your loan agreement for less than what you still owe on it, allowing them to finance it back to you at a discount while they are still able to make a profit off of the loan.

-There are a few tips that we can give for mitigating the damage that hard credit inquiries can do to your credit score:
+There are a few tips that I can give for mitigating the damage that hard credit inquiries can do to your credit score:

 - Do not apply for loans unless it is absolutely necessary.
 Frivolously applying for loans will cause the lender to put a hard credit inquiry on your credit history, which will bring your credit score down a little;

 - If you are trying to take out a necessary loan or are having a necessary credit inquiry being made (such as a land loan, an auto loan, or the credit inquiries that occur when applying for a new utility provider), you can and should shop around to try and get the best interest rate and loan agreement that you possibly can.
 Multiple hard credit inquiries that are made within a span of two weeks to around 45 days for these kinds of loan requests will generally all just count as one hard credit inquiry in total, as each individual hard credit inquiry won’t actually be counted by FICO’s scoring algorithm, and;